monsivamon/AdGuard_DNS_Filter_Custom/README.md

 This filter includes references, ideas, and in some cases direct rules from the following GPL-licensed projects:

+- [AdGuardTeam/HostlistCompiler](https://github.com/AdguardTeam/HostlistCompiler) – A tool to automatically generate DNS-based filters for blocking ads and trackers.
 - [AdGuardTeam/AdGuardSDNSFilter](https://github.com/AdguardTeam/AdGuardSDNSFilter) – DNS-based blocking of ads and tracking.
-- [Yuki2718/adblock2](https://github.com/Yuki2718/adblock2) – AdGuard/uBlock-compatible filter tailored for Japanese websites.
 - [uBlockOrigin/uAssets](https://github.com/uBlockOrigin/uAssets) – Official filter list from the uBlock Origin team.
 - [blechschmidt/massdns](https://github.com/blechschmidt/massdns) – High-performance DNS resolver used here to verify domains.
+- [Yuki2718/adblock2](https://github.com/Yuki2718/adblock2) – AdGuard/uBlock-compatible filter tailored for Japanese websites.
 - [host2ch](https://note.com/hosts2ch) - Host filters for smartphone apps and websites are distributed free of charge to Japan.

 I deeply respect the original authors and thank them for their contributions.